abevoelker/blog/source/_posts/2014-06-13-rails-development-using-docker-and-vagrant.md

 Vagrant 1.6 added support for Docker providers and provisioners.
 I've seen some people say that this will make it easier for people to learn Docker, but I disagree.
 [Vagrant's Docker provider DSL][vagrant-docker-config] is a pretty thin façade over the Docker CLI, so you need to have a good handle on how Docker works before using it - otherwise you're just dealing with another layer of indirection which will make things more confusing!

-Anyway, here's the Vagrantfile that I use with the application that corresponds to the Dockerfile from above:
+Anyway, here's a Vagrantfile from a Rails app I'm working on called `gun_crawler_web` that corresponds to the Dockerfile from above:

 <div style="display: inline-block;" markdown="1">
 ```